 Laura S. Gould

-Ms. Gould has over 17 years of legal experience in Alaska.
+Ms. Gould has nearly 20 years of legal experience in Alaska.
 While in law school Ms. Gould clerked for the Oregon Department of Justice in the Appellate Division, and worked as a judicial intern in the Alaska Supreme Court.
 After graduating from law school she clerked in the Alaska Superior Court in Anchorage.
 She then worked in private practice in Anchorage in the areas of legal and medical malpractice, personal injury, workers’ compensation, and general civil litigation.
 Ms. Gould currently maintains an active practice in a variety of civil cases at the trial and appellate levels.

 Ms. Gould obtained a B.A. with distinction in language and literature from McGill University in Montreal in 1981, followed by a B.S. in geology from the University of Washington in 1983.
 Ms. Gould later obtained an M.A. in language and literature from Reed College in 1995, and a J.D. from Northwestern School of Law of Lewis and Clark College in 2001.
 During the course of her undergraduate work and legal education, Ms. Gould studied abroad in France and Greece.
 She speaks fluent French.

 Admitted to Practice

 Ms. Gould is admitted to practice in Alaska state courts and before the United States District Court for the District of Alaska.